Opening a Bank Account in Ireland: Step-by-Step Guide (2026)

 Switching banks

-If you want to change banks later:
+If you want to change banks later, the Switching Code makes it relatively straightforward:

-• Takes about 5 working days
+• Standard timeline: 7 working days

-• Old account closed once switch complete
+• Old account is closed at the end of the switch

 Common problems and solutions